anup0201/SpnSav/README.md

 # spnSav

-Notifications to mac
+A flutter app to extract Named entities from transactional messages using Gemini API and store in Drift database.

 ## Getting Started

-api_key = AIzaSyAL-bXEFx4xJ0jdeA4UA3WZltfbjyIg1iM
-flutter run --dart-define=API_KEY=AIzaSyAL-bXEFx4xJ0jdeA4UA3WZltfbjyIg1iM
+flutter run --dart-define=API_KEY=$API_KEY

 // In Android Studio, add the following dependency to your build.gradle.kts file: